Meet Our Team

 Raphael (Raffi) Amit

-Robert B. Goergen Professor of Entrepreneurship
+Robert B. Goergen Professor of Entrepreneurship; Professor of Management

-Dr. Amit is the Academic Director of the Goergen Entrepreneurial Management Programs which encompasses all of Wharton’s entrepreneurial programs.
+Raffi Amit is the Academic Director of the Goergen Entrepreneurial Management Programs which encompasses all of Wharton’s entrepreneurial programs.
 As well, he co-founded and leads the Wharton Global Family Alliance (WGFA), a unique academic-family business partnership established to enhance the marketplace advantage and the social wealth creation contributions of global families through thought leadership, knowledge transfer and the sharing of ideas and best practices among influential global families.
-Dr. Amit holds B.A. and M.A. degrees in Economics, and received his PhD from Northwestern University’s J.L.
+Professor Amit holds B.A. and M.A. degrees in Economics, and received his PhD from Northwestern University’s J.L.
 Kellogg Graduate School of Management.
-Dr. Amit’s current research and teaching interests center on family business management, governance, and finance, on venture capital and private equity investments, on the design of business models and on business strategy.
+Professor Amit’s current research and teaching interests center on family business management, governance, and finance, on venture capital and private equity investments, on the design of business models and on business strategy.
 He has published extensively in leading academic journals and is frequently quoted in a broad range of practitioner outlets.

 Research Areas